ropensci/rsnps/cran-comments.md

 This version includes many bug fixes, fixes for changed URLs for web services, and some minor improvements outlined in NEWS.md.

+This is a resubmission of v0.2 with revdep/ removed.

 Thanks!
 Scott Chamberlain